Margaret Kerry: Personal life

-Kerry reconnected after 70 years with former boyfriend, WWII veteran Robert Boeke, age 94.
+Kerry has been married 3 times.
+She was married to Dick Brown from 1951 to 1984 and John Wilcox from 1987 to his death in 1999.
+She reconnected after 70 years with former boyfriend, WWII veteran Robert Boeke, age 94.
 The two were married on Valentine's Day, February 14, 2020 in a ceremony at the Little Brown Church in the Valley in Studio City, California.
 Kerry suffers from prosopagnosia and has spoken and written about coping with it.

 Awards and honors

+In 2012, Kerry was the recipient of the Disneyana Fan Club President's award.

-On the occasion of her 90th birthday, Kerry was honored with certificates by Los Angeles Mayor Eric Garcetti on behalf of the City of Los Angeles; the Los Angeles City Council; and the Los Angeles County Board of Supervisors via 5th District Supervisor Kathryn Barger.
+In 2019, On the occasion of her 90th birthday, Kerry was honored with certificates by Los Angeles Mayor Eric Garcetti on behalf of the City of Los Angeles; the Los Angeles City Council; and the Los Angeles County Board of Supervisors via 5th District Supervisor Kathryn Barger.
 Kerry also received a card from the First Lady of the United States, Melania Trump, who noted Kerry's life as "an important part of the American story and the history of Cinema and Entertainment."
 On February 15, 2020, Kerry was honored with the Disneyana Fan Club Legends award.
 On February 16, 2020, Kerry was presented with the Ward Kimball award by the board of Walt Disney's Carolwood Barn.
+In 2023, in celebration of the 100th anniversary of the Walt Disney Company, Kerry's original Tinker Bell ballet slippers were put on display at the Walt Disney Family Museum in San Francisco, commemorating her portrayal of the fairy character.